-Writing about the history of garages is not an easy task.
+Writing about the history of the garage door is not an easy task!
 Garages are generally considered as useful appendages to our homes which aren’t really worthy of our attention.
 And that is probably why, historically, there isn’t much information.

 However, in the many studies of the effects the car has had on our societies, there are a few glimpses of how garages have evolved over time, so we decided it would be interesting to see what we could find.